superstarlifter/doc/docs/how_to/calculate.md

 <br>
 <br>

-- Rolled up by week we can see the *Calculate before* field calculate correctly whereas the *Calculate After* field is attempting to calculate the hours by the summed rate field
+- Rolled-up by week we can see the *Calculate before* field calculate correctly whereas the *Calculate After* field is attempting to calculate the hours by the summed rate field

 <img src="../assets/calc_18.png"  style="width:600px" class="border"></img>

 - ✅ Total - Calculated Before - Summed the result of each calculated field
-- ❌ Total - Calculated After - Calculated the value of rolled up Rate by the of rolled up Hours
+- ❌ Total - Calculated After - Calculated the value of rolled-up Rate by the of rolled-up Hours

 <br>
 <br>
 <br>

-### Example - Calculating Profit after rolling up
+### Example - Calculating after a roll-up

  *How do we correctly calculate Sales Profit over a rolled-up period?*
  ___